Sphyrna-029/Nerf-Sentry-Gun/README.md

 #######################
 ```

 These will be located at the top of the file.
-Use `vim gun.py` to open the file.
+Use `vim gun.py` or `nano gun.py` to open the file.
 Press `i` to edit.
 Once you've made your changes, press `esc` then `ZZ` to save.